Easy 2 Ingredient Lemon Salt

 Citrus Salt Variations

-A combination of lemon and lime would be delicious too, especially on fish.
+A combination of lemon and lime salt would be delicious too, especially on fish.

-If you buy the sea salt in bulk then you can make a variety for holiday gift giving.
+If you buy the sea salt in bulk, then you can make a more than one type of salt mixture for holiday gift giving.
 It would be nice to gift a lemon, lime, and orange salt as a package of three to friends or as a hostess gift.

 Lemon Salt